cbrun/cbrun.github.io/_posts/2023-01-25-engineering-tools-technologies.md

-The [Eclipse Foundation](https://www.eclipse.dev/) ensures that all the metrics related to an Open-Source project are exposed on its website, helping you to assess the effort which goes into maintaining and updating the technology.
+The [Eclipse Sirius project page](https://projects.eclipse.org/projects/modeling.sirius) exposes project activity and release information, helping you to assess the effort which goes into maintaining and updating the technology.
+The [Eclipse Project Handbook](https://www.eclipse.org/projects/handbook/) explains the governance and transparency mechanisms behind those project records.